 Is battery failure covered under insurance?

-Battery failure is not normally covered under an insurance policy but may be covered under RAC breakdown cover.
+Battery failure is not normally covered under an insurance policy but may be covered under Call Assist breakdown cover.

 How do I dispose if a leisure battery?